Routing-Miniproject/Routing/README.md

 ### Graphinput Text File format:

 - The first line contains an integer |V| denoting the number of intersection(nodes).
 The ID of each intersection is between 0 and |V| - 1.
-- The next line contains |V| space seperated integers denoting the number of function halls at each node (0 in case there are none).
+- The next line contains |V| space seperated integers denoting the number of marriage halls at each node (0 in case there are none).
 - The next line contains an integer |E| denoting the number of roads(edges).
 - The next |E| lines contains the following data for each edge:
    - The first line of each set contains 2 space seperated integers denoting the start and end vertices of the road.